hydra-genetics/reports/docs/reports.md

 extra_tables:
     - name: Extra table
       description: A description of the table
-      tsv: extra_table.tsv
+      path: extra_table.tsv
 ```

-`name` is the name of the table, and will be used as a section heading. `description` is a description of the table and will be displayed as a single paragraph, and `tsv` is the path to the tsv file from which the table should be created.
+`name` is the name of the table, and will be used as a section heading. `description` is a description of the table and will be displayed as a single paragraph, and `path` is the path to the tsv file from which the table should be created.

 #### Cytobands